qmk/qmk_firmware/docs/key_functions.md

 Instead of using `FNx` when defining `ACTION_*` functions, you can use `F(x)` - the benefit here is being able to use more than 32 function actions (up to 4096), if you happen to need them.

+### Limits of these aliases

+Currently, the keycodes able to used with these functions are limited to the TMK ones, meaning you can't use keycodes like `KC_TILD`, or anything greater than 0xFF.
+For a full list of the keycodes able to be used, [see this list](keycode.txt).

 ### Switching and toggling layers

 `MO(layer)` - momentary switch to *layer*.
 As soon as you let go of the key, the layer is deactivated and you pop back out to the previous layer.
 When you apply this to a key, that same key must be set as `KC_TRNS` on the destination layer.
 Otherwise, you won't make it back to the original layer when you release the key (and you'll get a keycode sent).
 You can only switch to layers *above* your current layer.
 If you're on layer 0 and you use `MO(1)`, that will switch to layer 1 just fine.
 But if you include `MO(3)` on layer 5, that won't do anything for you -- because layer 3 is lower than layer 5 on the stack.